quaadgras/graphics.gd/Readme.md

 $ `go install graphics.gd/cmd/gd@release`

-Now when you can run `gd run`, `gd test` on the main package in your project's directory, things will work as expected.
-The tool will create a "graphics" subdirectory where you can manage your assets via the [Godot Engine](https://godotengine.org/) editor.
+Now you can run `gd run`, `gd test` on the main package in your project's directory and things should work as expected.
+This tool will create a "graphics" subdirectory where you can manage your assets via the [Godot Engine](https://godotengine.org/) editor.